Mujahideen Brigades: 2021 Israel–Palestine crisis

 The Mujahideen Brigades took part in the 2021 Israel–Palestine crisis.

+2022 infiltration of IDF

+In May 2022, 25-year-old Shehadeh Abu al-Qiaan, a Negev Bedouin from Hura, and an Israeli citizen, enlisted in the IDF, with the intention of sending intelligence to the Mujahideen Brigades. al-Qiaan was reportedly motivated by the demolition of his family home by Israeli authorities in 2019.
+While in the IDF, al-Qiaan gathered internal military intelligence, photographed various locations, and stole weaponry.
+Furthermore, al-Qiaan provided the Mujahideen Brigades with the names, photos, and phone numbers of Bedouin soldiers in the IDF. al-Qiaan was arrested on 30 May 2022 by the Shin Bet, and an indictment was filed, accusing al-Qiaan of multiple offenses, including membership in a terrorist organisation.

 Gaza war

 The Mujahideen Brigades participated in the Gaza war, attacking Israeli forces in the Gaza Envelope, the Gaza Strip, and the West Bank.

 They joined the 7 October 2023 attacks initiated by Hamas' Al-Qassam Brigades military wing.
 During the raid that day, the Mujahideen Brigades kidnapped three members of the Bibas family, a fourth Bibas family member was separately captured by Hamas' militants.

 Media coverage

 The Mujahideen Brigades were largely ignored by the media for the first few months of the Gaza war, until their videos were broadcast by Arabic language news channels like Al Jazeera Mubasher (Al Jazeera Live) and Al Araby TV in early 2024.
 Some propaganda videos from the Mujahideen Brigades used a blue triangle to highlight targets, in place of the red triangle used in videos made by the Qassam Brigades.